 Although the modern singing approaches are an important aspect of the music, not all popwave necessarily has vocals.
 The second and equally important defining feature of the style is the gentle, rolling soundscapes beneath the vocals.
 These are often a direct evolution of early outrun and dreamwave but with softer, pillowy production threaded with light percussion and pastel synth tones.
-As with the vocals, artists often incorporate effects and production techniques from contemporary pop music.
+As with the vocals, artists often incorporate effects and production techniques from contemporary pop music, as on The Midnight’s “Lonely City.”
 FM-84’s Atlas album and Timecop1983’s releases from 2016 onward provide numerous examples of instrumental popwave.

 For more info on synthwave and popwave, check out What is Synthwave?
 2018 Edition.